stepancheg/mh-lang/README.md

 ```

 The question is how to construct resulting `MethodHandle`.
 Raw combine operations (e. g. `collectArguments`)
-are very hard in my experience, and writing stateful code (e. g. when a computation result need to be used
+are very hard in my experience, and writing stateful code

+* when a computation result need to be used in multiple operations
+* with proper order of side effects
+* with conditional invocations

-in multiple operations) is very hard to regular human.
+is very hard to a regular human.

 mh-lang library provides a DSL for writing method handles in a friendly semi-functional style.